Wag-Media/wagmedia-com-bot/test.md

 _Complete_ posts get inserted to the db (does not mean published)

-- a post is correct if it has a title + description + content link
+- a post is complete if it has a title + description + content link
 - a post can additionally have a list of hashtags

 _Complete_ Odd Jobs get inserted to the db.
 Oddjobs are incomplete if one of the